Key Takeaway

 Why It Works:

-- Local BNM-licensed operator
+- BNM-licensed payment operator

-- Developer-friendly REST API
+- Developer-friendly REST APIs

-- Multi-currency support for regional trade
+- Multi-currency settlement support

 “Paydibs bridges the gap between payment technology and user experience, making it a natural fit for Malaysian SMEs and digital brands,” notes PRESS Digital’s PR team.